manred1997/Vinbrain_internship/week2/build_dict_ad/README.md

 - Selectop top k indicase.

 ##### Result:
-- list_long_form* is file contains list words that can be abbravate
+- list_long_form* is file contains list words that can be abbreviated
 - And json file contains acronym and expansion respectively